Spring Concerts 2026

 Con Brio presents two glorious, uplifting, at times somber, rousing, and patriotic concerts to celebrate our Nation’s 250th Birthday (1776-2026).
-These concerts feature a special program of All-American music with full orcestra and enlarged brass section.
+These concerts feature a special program of All-American music with full orchestra and augmented brass section.

-Conducted by Dr. Chris Shepard, featuring well over 110 performers, with the Con Brio Chorus, the Con Brio Festival Orchestra, andwith special guest Soprano and Baritone soloists, and Kathleen Bartowski, piano.
+Featuring over 110 performers, with the Con Brio Chorus, the Con Brio Festival Orchestra, and with special guest soloists Lyndie Laramore, soprano and Ransom Bruce, tenor, conducted by Dr. Chris Shepard.

 March